malept/thermite/README.md

   precompiled Rust tarballs.
 One group must be specified that indicates the version number to be used in the tarball filename.
 Defaults to `vN.N.N`, where `N` is any n-digit number.
 In this case, the group is around the entire expression.
+* `optional_rust_extension` - prints a warning to STDERR instead of raising an exception, if Cargo is unavailable and `github_releases` is either disabled or unavailable.
+Useful for projects where either fallback code exists, or a native extension is desirable but not required.
+Defaults to `false`.
 * `ruby_project_path` - the top-level directory of the Ruby gem's project.
 Defaults to the current working directory.